M3WG/max-terra-game-engine/README.md

-# Match Terra prototype
+# Tetra Forma prototype
-**Match Terra** is a hotseat strategy game for up to four players that combines elements of Minesweeper and Civilization.
+**Tetra Forma** is a hotseat strategy game for up to four players that combines elements of Minesweeper and Civilization.

 ## Roadmap
 - Implement remaining alpha features